 Testosterone levels must be less than 10 nmol/L for a minimum of 1 year prior to the application to participate.

-All GC decisions are effective for one season and must be reevaluated with appropriate documentation the following season.
+All GC decisions are effective for one season and must be reevaluated with appropriate documentation prior to participation in each USAV season.